 Three years ago, our car died dramatically.
 My partner was stuck in a dusty somewhere in the middle of nowhere.
 He was hundreds of thousands of kilometres away, hostage to the nearest tow service and car mechanic.
 It cost $10,000 to get home for Christmas.

 For most of us, saving an emergency fund is prudent.
 But you may have enough cash that is lying around anyway that you don’t plan to spend and can double as part or all of your emergency fund.

 I have a buffer in my everyday account in case my employer forgets to pay me (it’s happened) or expenses going out are larger than expected), $2000 in a “house” account to cover replacing broken appliances and extra mortgage repayments that could be withdrawn.
-I also have my “To be paid” tax sat in an offset and some kids’ education savings sat in an account earning 5% that could be quickly access in a real emergency.
+I also have my “To be paid” tax sat in an offset and some kids’ education savings sat in an account earning 5%

 If you’re just starting out, you likely don’t have money “just lying around’.
 The priority is paying down consumer debt, in my opinion. there is no point in saving into an emergency account paying 2-4% if your outstanding credit card debt is charging interest over 10%.
 In this situation, I think you’re stuck using the credit card as your emergency fund until you have paid it off.

 If you have a mortgage, the easiest and most efficient place to park your emergency fund is in an offset.
 A redraw is also reasonable.

 If you don’t, you’re stuck with a “High interest” savings account.
 The easiest, simplest and lowest risk choice is to find an account with $0 fees, and a reasonable interest rate.
 At the time of writing ME Bank offered 2.2%.